lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 No matter how large we chose the hidden layer size $$n$$, our winning ticket will always consist of three nonzero weights.
 Thus, we can prune all but those three weights without harming accuracy.
 An alternative would be that the input values are passed through the first layer and summed up in the second layer, which would need four weights in total.
-When we start training with a mask for those three (or four) nonzero parameters, the network will eventually learn the correct weights.
+When we start training with a mask for those three (or four) nonzero connections, the network will eventually learn the correct weights.

 #### how to identify winning tickets

 To show that winning tickets exist, Frankle and Carbin[^lth] employ the following procedure, which they label *iterative magnitude pruning*:

 1. Initialize model with parameters $$\theta_0$$ along with a mask $$m$$ set to all ones
 2. Train the (masked) model for $$j$$ iterations
 3. Prune the lowest magnitude parameters and update $$m$$ accordingly.